‘The Handmaid’s Tale’ Offers Clever Product Tie-In With Three Wines, Including Offred Pinot Noir

 The Bordeaux Blanc named after Serena Joy is a “sophisticated, traditional and austere… While the wine may initially come off as restrained, a few sips reveal it to be hiding layers of approachable white grapefruit and lemongrass, backed by weight and concentration.”

-Hulu’s second season of the hit TV show wraps up tomorrow with the finale, and then fans will be forced to wait until season 3 to find out more about what happens with Offred and her quest to escape the iron fist rule of Gilead with both her daughters so that they can all live a safe and happy life.
+Hulu’s second season of the hit TV show wraps up tomorrow with the finale, and then fans will be forced to wait until Season 3 to find out more about what happens with Offred and her quest to escape the iron fist rule of Gilead with both her daughters so that they can all live a safe and happy life.

 Until then, “Under His eye.”